-Many of the images in this exhibition reflect the late 19th-century artists' indebtedness to Japanese woodblock prints and photograpy.
+Many of the images in this exhibition reflect the late 19th-century artists' indebtedness to Japanese woodblock prints and photography.
 French artists enthusiastically appropriated design strategies long used by Japanese printmakers including a-symmetry, flat color, contour line, and unusual points of view.

 During the last decades of the 19th century, the Parisian neighborhood of Montmartre became a central motif for artists engaged in the critique of modernity.
 The district's reputation for excess and public spectacle offered artists a myriad of subjects.
-By depicting them in familiar Monmartre settings, artists created provocative images in which themes of sexual dallianace, consumerism, and mixing of social classes challenged social conventions of the day.
+By depicting them in familiar Monmartre settings, artists created provocative images in which themes of sexual dalliance, consumerism, and mixing of social classes challenged social conventions of the day.

 This collection of over 200 prints is a part of GVSU's permanent collection in the print and drawing cabinet.

 Art Gallery Summer Exhibition: New STUDENT WORK Grand Valley State University

 Wednesday, May 6 - Friday, August 7, 2009